Standing Up for Science during the Trump Administration

 But Americans will not sit passively by as our health, safety, and democracy are threatened.
 We will not be silent in the face of the Trump administration.
 We will stand strong for science.

-The Union of Concerned Scientists will be a leader in this fight.
+The Union of Concerned Scientists is a leader in this fight.
 We hope you will stand with us.

 Take action!
 Stand up for science today.